-The household survey, administered to the household head, collected detailed information on household demographics, labour supply, and borrowing from formal and informal sources.
-Detailed information on sanitation investments and behaviour was also collected, including type of toilet owned, construction date and costs, and defecation behaviour of all household members.
-The information on the construction date allows us to obtain a retrospective measure of toilet ownership at baseline.
-For households who reported having a toilet, survey enumerators verified a pictorial reminder of the GPs where sanitation credit could not be offered, and monitored the disbursement of sanitation credit to control GPs using the MFI's administrative monitoring system.
+11Care was taken throughout the study period to ensure that the integrity of the research design was preserved.
+Authors conducted briefing sessions with the branch staff of the MFI before the start of the intervention, provided a pictorial reminder of the GPs where sanitation credit could not be offered, and monitored the disbursement of sanitation credit to control GPs using the MFI's administrative monitoring system.
 As a result, contamination of the control group was minimal: a small number of loans (27) were disbursed in the control group a few months after intervention roll-out, but this was swiftly stopped once noticed by the research team.